Designing a database for spatial interfaces

 In loving memory of Christophe Vandeputte

 The simplest spatial database is a list of objects with coordinates.
-Each object carries an x, a y, a width, a height.
-Render them onto a canvas and you have a spatial interface.
-It works until you need the same object in two places.
+Each object carries an x, a y, a width, and a height; render them onto a canvas and you have yourself a spatial interface.
+It works right up until the moment you need the same object in two places at once.

-This is the problem transclusion solves.
-Ted Nelson coined the term in 1981, in Literary Machines, but the idea traces back to his hypertext work in the 1960s.
+This is the problem that transclusion solves.
+Ted Nelson coined the term in 1981, in Literary Machines, though the idea traces all the way back to his hypertext work in the 1960s.
 Transclusion is a data model that reuses information instead of duplicating it.
 Every entity has a minimum of three fields: its data, a list of children, and a list of hosts.
-The relation is bidirectional.
-Any object can look down (what's inside me?) and look up (where do I appear?).
+The relation is bidirectional, so any object can look down (what's inside me?) and look up (where do I appear?).

-An object can have multiple hosts.
-The same photo can live in your research board and your presentation and a shared workspace someone else owns.
-Same data.
-Three contexts.
-One source of truth.
+An object can have many hosts.
+The same photo can live in your research board, in your presentation, and in a shared workspace that someone else owns entirely: the same data, three contexts, one source of truth.

-But we need a way to discriminate.
-If position lives directly on the object, that photo sits at the same coordinates in every context.
-Drag it in one and it jumps in all of them.
-We obviously don't want that.
+But now we need some way to tell those contexts apart.
+If position lives directly on the object, then that photo sits at the same coordinates everywhere it appears.
+Drag it in one place and it jumps in all of them, which is obviously not what anyone wants.

-To solve this in Kosmik, we introduced edges.
+So in Kosmik we introduced edges.
 An edge is an in-between object that sits between a guest (the object being placed) and a host (the context it appears in).
-Position doesn't belong to the object.
-Position doesn't belong to the universe.
-It belongs to the relationship between them.
+Position, then, doesn't belong to the object, and it doesn't belong to the universe either.
+It belongs to the relationship between the two.

 An object has more fields than data, children, and hosts.
 We added them as we needed them.
 The one that matters here is "polys," short for polymorphic data: typed metadata keyed by flavor.
 Position is a poly with flavor "spatial."
 Size is a separate poly.
 So is crop geometry.
 The edge carries all of these, not the object, because they're all contextual.